-DOWNERS GROVE, IL - Transport and delivery of bridge beams are scheduled to continue in December for the Illinois Tollway's new southbound Mile Long Bridge on the Central Tri-State Tollway (I-294).
+DOWNERS GROVE, IL - Transport and delivery of bridge beams are scheduled to continue in January for the Illinois Tollway's new southbound Mile Long Bridge on the Central Tri-State Tollway (I-294).
 Delivery of new concrete and steel beams for the \$500 million Mile Long Bridge Project is anticipated to continue through early 2022.

-During the month of December, 30 steel beam segments from a Kentucky manufacturing plant are expected to be delivered for the Mile Long Bridge.
+During the month of January, 20 steel beam segments from a Kentucky manufacturing plant are expected to be delivered for Mile Long Bridge.

 The steel beams will not require a State Police escort and the times of deliveries will vary.
-All deliveries are weather dependent.
+All deliveries are weather dependent and schedules will be available on Daily Construction Alerts posted on the Tollway's website.